amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 month: 12
 day: 27
 published: true
 summary: We split the data into two sets, one for each outcome, and summarize them individually.
 We then compare and plot these results to easily measure how a predictor behaves towards the outcome variable.
+Simple, easy, and fast!
 image: supervised-summarizer/summarized-summary-plots.png
 ---
 **Resources**